shlienlab/raccoon/docs/clustering.rst

   obj.recurse()

-:code:`recursiveClustering` takes an initial matrix-like object (rows as samples, columns as features), and a number of optional flags, including a matching list of labels for plotting (:code:`labs`).
+:code:`recursiveClustering` takes an initial matrix-like object (rows as samples, columns as features), and some optional flags, including a matching list of labels for plotting (:code:`labs`).

-It contains information on the chosen clustering options and a one-hot-encoded pandas dataframe containing structure and assignment of the hierarchy of identified classes.
+It contains information on the chosen clustering options and a one-hot-encoded pandas data frame containing structure and assignment of the hierarchy of identified classes.

 .. code-block:: python